xachary/nuxt-spa-style-url-build-error/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev-spa

-# build for production and launch server
+# build for production and launch server at localhost:3001
 $ npm run build-spa
 $ npm run start-spa
 ```